saucelabs/sauce-docs/docs/mobile-apps/faq.md

 For real devices on the public cloud, the limit is 6 hours; for private cloud devices there is no limit.

-#### **Can I upload files to or download files from a real device (iOS/Android)?**
+#### **Can I upload files to or download files from a real device?**

-Yes, by using virtual USB on a private device.
+Yes,  by using virtual USB, but only on private Android devices.
+Currently, iOS does not have an option to upload or download files from real devices.
 See [Virtual USB Testing on Real Mobile Devices](https://docs.saucelabs.com/mobile-apps/virtual-usb) for more information.

 ### Security